IHTM06013 - Rules about excepted estates: exempt excepted estates

 • the deceased died on or after 6 April 2004, domiciled in the United Kingdom,

-• the net chargeable value of the estate after deduction of liabilities and spouse or civil partner exemption and/or charity exemption only does not exceed the IHT nil rate band (IHTM06011), where (for deaths after 1 September 2006)
+does not exceed £3,000,000 for deaths on or after 1 January 2022 (£1,000,000 for deaths before this date), and the net chargeable value of the estate after deduction of allowable liabilities and spouse or civil partner exemption and/or charity exemption only does not exceed the Inheritance Tax nil rate band (IHTM06011), and for deaths on or after 1 January 2022

 • if the estate includes foreign assets, their gross value does not exceed £100,000,

-• the deceased had not made a gift with reservation of benefit, and
+• the deceased had not made a gift with reservation of benefit.